leogabac/suisave/docs/local/commands.md

 suisave config path
 ```

-This prints the local config path that the mounted-drive backup flow uses.
+This prints the local config path that the mounted-drive backup flow uses and resolves.

 ## Add a drive